xueying-F/ENV872-Project_XY_Feng/README.md

 This repository was prepared for the final project of Env 872L course, Environmental Data Analytics at Duke Univeristy, Spring 2020.

-I will use covid-19 data about China, global country, especailly Italy and the United States to do time series anlysis and mapping covid-19 data on global, country and city levels.
+* I will use covid-19 data to do analysis on China and other global countries, especailly Italy and the United States.
+* I will also  do time series anlysis and mapping covid-19 data on country and city levels.

 ## Investigators